gregneagle/PlistEditor/README.md

 For extra fun, paste a complex plist like a Munki manifest or a Munki pkginfo file into the plist pane.

+(Update: this evolved into the plist editor in MWA2: https://github.com/munki/mwa2)